ureber/ureber.github.io/index.md

 * Introduction to communication and media studies (bachelor tutorial, fall 2018, together with Dr. Franzisca Schmidt)

 ### <a name="publications"></a>Publications

+Reber, U. (accepted).
+Global climate change or national climate changes?
+An analysis of the performance of online issue publics in integrating global issues. _Environmental Communication_.

 Schmid-Petri, H., Reber, U., Arlt, D., Elgesem, D., Adam, S., & Häussler, T. (2020).
 A dynamic perspective on publics and counterpublics: The role of the blogosphere in pushing the issue of climate change during the 2016 US presidential campaign. _Environmental Communication, 14_(3), 378-390. doi: <a href="https://doi.org/10.1080/17524032.2019.1677738" target="_blank">10.1080/17524032.2019.1677738</a><br>
 \[Manuscript on <a href="https://boris.unibe.ch/135097" target="_blank">BORIS</a> open repository\]